 SUNSET AT PAI CANYON

 Pai Canyon is the most popular, and in my opinion, the best spot to watch the sunset over the mountains as the last rays of light leave the valley.
-Pai Canyon is also it’s busiest during golden hour so expect crowds.
+Pai Canyon is also it’s busiest during golden hour so you can expect it to be crowded.

 Full blog post: Pai Canyon

 The Land Split Pai is one of the most unique locations I have been to and a fascinating story to go with.
-Here is all you need to know about the Pai Land Split including how to get there, how much it costs and what to expect!
+If you are looking for what to do in Pai, venturing our to the Land Split is definitely worth the short drive.

 WHERE IS THE LAND SPLIT PAI

-The Pai Land Split is located 7 km south-west of Pai on the same road that leads out to Pam Bok Waterfall and the Bamboo Bridge.
-The drive to the Land Split Pai should take no more than 20-minutes from the centre of town.
+The drive to the Land Split Pai should take no more than 20-minutes from the center of town.

 THE STORY BEHIND THE PAI LAND SPLIT